sqlite/sqlite/doc/wal-lock.md

 process is blocked by a lower priority one.

 Only read/write clients use blocking locks.
-Clients that have read-only access to the \*-shm file nevery use blocking locks.
+Clients that have read-only access to the \*-shm file never use blocking locks.

 Threads or processes that access a single database at a time never deadlock as a result of blocking database locks.
 But it is of course possible for threads